 Windows-based computers must run an updated and currently supported version of anti-virus software.
 A list of free anti-virus softwares can be viewed on our helpful links page.

 UNI does not monitor ResNet for copyright violations.
 However, it does comply with infringement notifications in accordance with the DMCA (Digital Millennium Copyright Act).
 If a notification is received of a copyright violation, the violator's ResNet connections will be revoked and the user will be notified through their UNI e-mail account.
+For more information on copyright compliance at UNI, visit the ITS web site's Policies & Guidelines page.

 Requests for ResNet help should be made by calling the ResNet Helpdesk at 319-273-7768.
 If a problem can not be resolved over the phone or by checking documentation online, an appointment may be scheduled with a Residential Computer Consultant (RCC) to come to the resident's room/apartment.
 The resident having the problem must be present during the appointment.